antz22/ultimate-guide-to-flutter/README.md

 - the language is constantly being updated (to the point where tutorials from just a few months ago are out of date)
 - there are a lack of freely available, well thought out and comprehensive courses or books compared to some other more established frameworks and languages like python

-This guide compiles tutorials, tips, examples, and resources to help make the learning process for Flutter much easier.
+This guide compiles tutorials, tips, examples (with screenshots), and resources to help make the learning process for Flutter much easier.
 You can be a complete beginner, an intermediate or even advanced programmer to use this guide.
 I hope you find it helpful!

 ## Getting Started